jspecht3/pixi-tutorial/README.md

 platforms = ["linux-64", "osx-arm64", "osx-64", "win-64"]
 ```

+### Adding the First Python Package
-Right now, we have no non-standard `python` modules, but adding them is very easy.
+Right now, we have no non-standard `python` packages, but adding them is very easy.
 Let's add numpy to our project:
 ```
 pixi add numpy
 ```